vlikin/beatmycode/js/angularjs/angulartutorial/README.txt

 @url = https://thinkster.io/egghead/

 === Agenda ===
 +1.
 An Alternative Approach to Controllers.
-It helps use `this` of a tag.
+  It helps reuse `this` of a tag.
 +2.  angular.copy.
   It allows to create an intermediate object.
-3.  angular.element
++3.  angular.element
+  Directive, template, compile, scope link.
-4. Animating the Angular Way
++4.
+Animating the Angular Way
+  Class names and animation are controlled programmaticaly.
-5. Animating with JavaScript
++5.
+Animating with JavaScript
+  Class binding, enter, leave animation event.
-6. Animation Basics
++6.
+Animation Basics
+  CSS based, ng-enter, ng-leave.
 7. Basic Behaviors
 8. Binding
 9. Building Zippy